Ladvien/ladvien.github.io/_posts/2017-07-18-sql-r-comparing-values.md

 > Is x less than y

-If it is the computer is going to say the statement is true (or 1 in binary).
+If `x is less than y` the computer is going to say the statement is true (or 1 in binary).
 If it is not, then the computer will say it's false (or 0 in binary).
 Believe it or not, this simple operation is why you have a device in your pocket which could calculate the internal mass of the sun.

 For us, things are a little simpler.
 We just want to know who was born before 2000.
 Let's re-write the statement above with our problem: